wexlerd/diy-identify/README.md

 4. Open the file `config.json`.
 Select the `Edit this file` button ![Edit this file button](./README-imgs/editFileBtn.png) to open the file in edit mode.

-5. Replace the text _YOUR GOOGLE SHEET URL_ in this file with the URL you copied from your Google Sheets workbook. **Important: make sure the url is surrounded by double quotes `" "`**.
+5. Replace the text _YOUR GOOGLE SHEET URL_ in this file with the URL you copied from your Google Sheets workbook. **Important: make sure the URL is surrounded by double quotes `" "`**.
 For example:

   ```json
   {